 Somehow Valentine’s usually creeps up on me before I’m ready.
 I think it’s because I’m still coming down off the Christmas high and exhaustion.
 But I’m often scrambling to come up with a frugal easy last-minute Valentine’s gift for the hubby.
 If you’re like I am, then here’s the perfect easy last-minute Valentine’s gift and it’s frugal, too (cost me about $.50).
-And not surprisingly, it’s a repurposed upcycled project. (sheepish grin).
+And not surprisingly, it’s a repurposed upcycled project, my favorite kind. (sheepish grin).

 Before we got married I made hubby agree (and not much arm twisting went on) that we would only exchange cards and occasionally a small gift for Valentine’s and anniversaries.
 I’d seen too many coworkers at my office head off to the store on their lunch break on Valentine’s Day to find a gift for their significant other.
 Then the next day I watched them dejectedly returning the gift to the store because they had not been successful in meeting the high Valentine’s gift standard.
 I knew I didn’t want to go through that stress and I didn’t want to fall into the trap of putting hubby through that stress.

 So the stress free result for me is that I get to make a sweet (pun intended) craft gift to give to hubby on the years when I have the time or energy to.
 It makes it more fun for me that way, and a bit of surprise for him.

 This year, we’re on a tight budget so frugal is a necessity.
 And with a busy, busy life, easy is also a necessity.
 And if you’ve been around Organized 31 for more than about 2 minutes, you know it pretty much has to be a repurposed project.
 And because it’s Valentine’s Day, it has to involve chocolate.
 We’ve got all that here in this frugal easy last-minute Valentine’s gift and it only took about 10 minutes to make.